Sky (skyscraper): Usage

 Sky has the most rentals of any building in any borough of New York, with 1,175 units.
 The top few floors contain the penthouses.
 The basketball court has attracted many athletes to the building.
-Notable residents have included Nina Agdal, New York Knicks' starting players, Kristaps Porzingis and Sasha Vujačić, along with others.
+Notable residents have included Nina Agdal, former New York Knicks' starting players, Kristaps Porzingis and Sasha Vujačić, along with others.

 Art

-Sky features art from world renowned artists such as Yayoi Kusama and Günther Förg.
+Sky features art from artists such as Yayoi Kusama and Günther Förg.
 A Kusama bronze pumpkin stands tall in the center of the Infinity Loop Motor Court, while two "Infinite Net” pieces hang above the fireplaces in the lobby.
 Kusama's bronze pumpkins were exhibited in London at Victoria Miro in 2014 for the first time and along with her other artwork, they have also been displayed in several countries.
 Six "Lead Paintings" from Förg line the wall adjacent to the mail gallery.
-These works, installed in a line to create a frieze-like effect, encourage viewers to consider the space between them, and the surrounding environment, as part of the extended field of painting.
 In June 2017, SKY ART NY opened.
 SKY ART is a temporary nonprofit art center created to present the exhibition Ugo Rondinone: I <3 John Giorno, produced by Frahm & Frahm and Moinian Group.
-Versatile and ever-changing, the almost 10,000 square foot space and 30 foot high ceilings allow for the display of large-scale sculpture and site-specific installation, giving ambitious scope for a variety of curatorial projects.

 As of February 2018, the space formerly hosting SKY ART has been marketed for retail occupancy.